christian-ek/mapmaster/README.md

 - **Google Geocoding API**: To determine the country when clicking on the map.
 - **Restcountries.com API**: For fetching random flags and country information.

+## Code Quality and Standards

+We keep things neat and tidy at MapMaster with ESLint and the Airbnb style guide.
+It's our little way of ensuring the code is not just good, but great!
+Easy to read, easy to follow – because everyone should enjoy diving into our code as much as they enjoy playing the game.

 ## Getting Started